-Provisions regarding compatibility of metallic and nonmetallic components and parts with petrol
+Provisions on the compatibility of metallic and non-metallic components and parts with petrol

 - 1. Requirements for metallic and non-metallic components and parts - 1.1.
 Non-metallic components or parts which may come into contact with petrol shall not show excessive volume change or loss of weight.